The fastest mammal on the moors ?

 “The following is background material regarding a new study scoped, with Manchester Metropolitan University, and some very helpful charities – notably People’s Trust for Endangered Species and Hare Preservation Trust .

-I will be updating this material in due course, however meanwhile please feel free to contact me with your comments.
-Email: email@example.com “
+Please feel free to contact me with your comments.
+Email: email@example.com

 The rewilding of habitats in England and the reintroduction of lost native species, is an important means of arresting the depletion of landscapes (Monbiot 2013).
 The very concept of rewilding, encourages conservation managers to compare present day habitats to those of the Holocene, before human influence and cultivation.
 Such reflections consider the composition and coherence of ecosystems, the effects of a species’ presence or absence, and the function of ecological processes and anthropogenic changes, and with a much longer time horizon than that of contemporary studies or human lifespans (Hodder et al., 2009).